 Just who is this Zora O’Neill anyway?

-I’ve been in the kitchen since I was 3, and I have the bacon-fat burns to prove it.
-I taught myself to cook while getting my M.A. in Arabic literature.
-In fact, it was the most useful thing I learned in grad school.
+I’ve been in the kitchen since I was 3.
+I taught myself to cook while getting my M.A. in Arabic literature–it may have been the most useful thing I learned in grad school.
+I grew up in New Mexico, and I’ve lived in Astoria, Queens, since 1998.

-Since then, I’ve catered weddings, worked the line in New York City restaurants, and run an itinerant dinner party called Roving Gastronome and a more settled one called Sunday Night Dinner in Astoria.
-SND is the subject of a book from Penguin, Forking Fantastic!
+On the food front, I’ve run an itinerant dinner party called Roving Gastronome and a more settled one called Sunday Night Dinner in Astoria.
+SND is the subject of Forking Fantastic!
 Put the Party Back in Dinner Party, written with Tamara Reynolds.